College Hill Residential Historic District

 College Hill is a residential neighborhood in Easton, Pennsylvania.
 The neighborhood is situated on the hill overlooking downtown Easton which was once known as Mount Lafayette, and before that, Mount Washington.
 Lafayette College borders the neighborhood on its southwest side.
 The northern boundary of the neighborhood is Forks Township.
-The boundary lies along Chestnut Ridge, a steep hill that rises to 700 feet.
+The boundary lies along Chestnut Ridge, a steep hill that rises to 700 ft.
 College Hill has a total of three historic religious institutional buildings, three parks, and the remains of Rinek Mansion grounds.

 The neighborhood has 855 buildings.
 The northeast sector of College Hill contains professionally designed buildings, primarily built between 1830 and 1940 while the northwest sector contains a high concentration of 20th century pattern catalog houses which was built by the Speer Lumber company.
 The district is primarily known for its mix of architectural styles.
 The neighborhood also contains many small businesses.

 Many College Hill residents are professors at Lafayette College, which lies southwest of College Hill.
 Generally, residents of College Hill are fairly wealthy and well educated.

 History

+18th century

 In 1736, Benjamin Eastburn, Surveyor General of Pennsylvania, allocated the original 1,000-acre tract of land of Easton for Thomas Penn.
 The southern three-quarters of this land area were to become part of College Hill.
 Between July 27 and August 23, 1789, this land tract was resurveyed and divided by the proprietors of Pennsylvania.
 The occupation and use of this land is unknown for this period of time.

+19th century

 In 1832, Lafayette College moved into the area, as it bought nine acres of land and moved to College Hill in May 1834.
 Lafayette's presence brought new growth within the area, as new residential projects were undertaken to accommodate new professors and staff.
 Development occurred quickly, and within the next 40 years, the majority of the area below Parson St was nearly full of homes.
 An important time for College Hill's history occurred in 1887, when an electric trolley line was set up by the Lafayette Traction Company under David W. Nevin.
 Over the next couple of years, this line was extended, and dramatically increased the growth within College Hill, attracting middle and upper-class families to the area.